NixOS/nix.dev/source/tutorials/nix-language.md

 - assigning names and accessing values
 - declaring and calling functions
-- built-in functions and the standard library
+- built-in and library functions
-- using build inputs and build results
+- side effects to obtain build inputs and produce build results

 It *does not* explain all Nix language features in detail.
 See the [Nix manual][manual-language] for a full language reference.